PeridexisErrant/DF-Walkthrough/chapters/chap07-nobles.rst

 you see (in red) all the stones your dwarves are forbidden to build with/use and in green, all the ones they are allowed to use.
 Scroll through with the arrows and hit enter over every stone that does not have a use description appear on the right.
-The only exception may be bauxite due to its special magma-proof qualities.

 The reason you are doing this is so that the dwarves have much more choice in the stone they will use to make doors, walls, etc etc. This